Rethinking Data Selection at Scale: Random Selection is Almost All You Need: Discussion

 In this section, we reproduce all baseline methods in experiments involving LLaMA3-8B and Qwen2-7B on OpenHermes2.5, the experimental results are presented in Table \ref{tab:llama-openhermes}, and results on WildChat are detailed in Table \ref{tab:llama-wildchat}.
 We assess LLaMA3-8B and Qwen2-7B with and without fine-tuning on the entire dataset.
 All mentioned SFT data selection methods are employed to select 10,000 samples as described in Section~\ref{sec:implementation}.
 We randomly run 5 times and all of the results are provided in the tables.
 Furthermore, 50,000 samples obtained through various methods are also shown in the Appendix Table~\ref{tab:llama-openhermes-5w}, ~\ref{tab:llama-wildchat-5w}.

 As indicated in Table~\ref{tab:llama-openhermes} and~\ref{tab:llama-wildchat}, it is evident that when dealing with extensive and diverse IT datasets, no data selection techniques consistently outperform random sampling by a substantial margin, which implies that the average score exceeds the random score by more than 1\%.
 In most cases, the results of the baseline method are within the range of the results obtained by 5 random runs, and a few methods are even worse than the worst random result, For instance, when evaluating Cross-Entropy on Qwen2-7B using Openhermes2.5, the average result is a mere 54.02, significantly below the lowest score of 57.04 obtained in the 5 random trials.
+Besides, We also conducted the Mann-Whitney U test for each method against the results of 5 rounds of random selection.
+We adopted the right-tailed test approach, with the testing hypothesis being that the scores of each baseline method on different test tasks are greater than those of the random method.
+We reported the p-value for each method being significantly better than that of the random method in table \ref{tab:p-value}.
+We found that the p-values of all methods is higher than 0.05, which indicates that the results of all baseline methods are not greater than those of the random method.

 Based on the experimental results, \textbf{when dealing with an extensive SFT dataset, it is more efficient to randomly select training data instead of spending significant time and resources to meticulously choose seemingly optimal training data.} Random selection reduces costs and yields superior training results.